void-tech-um/park-swift/README.md

 # park-swift
 Repository for the Park Swift project team within VOID Tech at the University of Michigan

-To start application with expo:
+First go to Park-Swift app directory:

 `cd Park-Swift`

+Then run the installer script:

+`./bin/install`

+This installer script executes the following lines:

 `npm install`

-`npx expo start` or `npx expo start --tunnel` (use --tunnel if `npx expo start` doesn't work on Windows)

-To install dependencies run:

 `npm install @react-navigation/material-top-tabs react-native-tab-view`

 `npx expo install react-native-pager-view`

-Make sure node is updated to the latest version before running `npx expo start` by running one of the following:

 `nvm install node --reinstall-packages-from=current`

-`nvm use node`
+Lastly, to start the app use:

+`npx expo start` or `npx expo start --tunnel` (use --tunnel if `npx expo start` doesn't work on Windows)